 |16.||Panasonic GX80||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the G80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D1 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D1 (unlike the G80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D1 and the G80 have been discontinued, but can regularly be found used on eBay.
+Both the D1 and the G80 have been discontinued, but can regularly be found used on ebay.
 The D1 was replaced by the Nikon D1X, while the G80 was followed by the Panasonic G90.
 Further information on the features and operation of the D1 and G80 can be found, respectively, in the Nikon D1 Manual (free pdf) or the online Panasonic G80 Manual.